YilinGao/StanfordCS224n-Notes/lecture2-word2vec.md

 ## Skip-grams Algorithm

-**Skip-grams (SG)** algorithm to predict context words given a target word.
+**Skip-grams (SG)** algorithm predicts context words given a target word.
 This algorithm is independent of the relative positions (offset) of context words and the target word.
-For example, given a sentence "I like natural language processing." and a window size of 2 words, the algorithm does not discriminate p(natural|processing) with P(language|processing) itself.

 Things we need:
 * V (1-by-1): number of words in the vocabulary (eg, 10000)